HadiMalikDev/ChatRoomsNode/README.md

 It also features a basic frontend constructed with the aid of Tailwind CSS.

+The heroku version of this project can be found at https://hadi-chatrooms-node.herokuapp.com/

 ## Features

 Users can create accounts and create, join and leave rooms.
 Once the user joins a room, they can send messages to the room, which are broadcasted to all other participants of the room.